 Trip Length: 3 hours- 3 ½ hours

-Our Chiang Mai to Pai Top Choice: Renting a Motorbike
+Motorbike from Chiang Mai to Pai

 Trip Length: 4 hours with stops

 Cost: Price really depends on what type of bike you rent.
 Typically, you can rent a scooter for $7-8 a day.
 For bigger bikes, expect to pay around $24-30 a day.

 Directions: From the old city of Chiang Mai take the north exit out and head north towards 107.
 Follow the signs for Mae Rim and then the signs for Pai.
 After about an hour you will see a sign for 1095 (Pai), turn left and follow road 1095 all the way.